whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Okanagan Jeannette Armstrong called this deep trust of knowing your community is there to sustain you "the most secure feeling in the world."[xxx-original instructions|armstrong]

 People in healthy nations deliberately create and maintain this secure feeling by consistently holding themselves and each other to high standards that benefit individuals because they benefit the group.
-People in healthy nations routinely expect themselves and others to behave with integrity, generosity, awareness, authenticity, physical resilience, joyfulness, and bravery.
+People in healthy nations routinely expect themselves and others to behave with integrity, generosity, awareness, authenticity, physical resilience, and bravery.
 When people make mistakes, they help each other grow without guilt or shame.
 When qualities like integrity and generosity become widespread, trust naturally becomes widespread too.

 Healthy nations are built on healthy communities where people have deep relationships with each other and the Earth.
 The Zapatistas show how to build a healthy nation one community at a time.